-- Partners are updated at bi-monthly Coalition meetings.
+- Partners are updated at bi-monthly Wellness Coalition meetings.
 Partners who are unable to attend meetings in person receive meeting minutes via email.
-Additionally, work plans will be updated and shared with coalition members to track progress towards goals and objectives. - The final CHIP and work plans will be shared with community members via the County and Coalition websites, through social media, and at community events.
+Meeting minutes can also be found on the Green Lake County Wellness Coalition Website.
+Additionally, work plans will be updated and shared with coalition members to track progress towards goals and objectives. - The Community Health Improvement Plan is a standing item on the Board of Health agenda.
+Board members are updated quarterly on CHIP progress and strategies and are encouraged to provide guidance and input. - The final CHIP and work plans will be shared with community members via the County and Coalition websites, through social media, and at community events.

-2017 Community Health Assessment Key Findings
+2016 Community Health Assessment Key Findings

-The following sections provide a review of the key findings from the 2017 Community Health Assessment.
-The full Waupaca County report can be found on the Waupaca County Public Health website.
+The following sections provides a review of the key findings from the 2016 Community Health Assessment.
+The full Green Lake County report can be found on the Green Lake County Public Health website.